SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 The following articles use the Windows Scheduler pattern and provide code samples to get you started.

 - [Core.SimpleTimerJob (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/dev/Samples/Core.SimpleTimerJob)
-	+ End to end article about this pattern with accompanying video.
+	+ End-to-end article about this pattern with accompanying video.
 - [Core.TimerJobs.Samples (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/dev/Solutions/Core.TimerJobs.Samples)
 	+ Excellent code samples encompassing 10 different examples. *Note: Not all ten code examples are applicable to the Windows Scheduler pattern.*

 Azure WebJob
 ------------
-In this pattern the Azure WebJob handles the scheduling aspects associated with a timer job and includes the implementation code.
+In this pattern, the Azure WebJob handles the scheduling aspects associated with a timer job and includes the implementation code.

 - Does not require additional hardware to run the Azure WebJob (scheduling and implementation code).
-- Advantageous because it uses the Azure WebJob for scheduling as well as the implementation code which makes it easy to manage in one location.
+- Advantageous because it uses the Azure WebJob for scheduling as well as the implementation code, which makes it easy to manage in one location.

 **Azure Worker Role Sub Option**
 An Azure Worker Role has the same characteristics as an Azure WebJob.
-It is not a recommended pattern but it is worth mentioning because it is commonly used.
+Microsoft does not recommend this pattern but it is worth mentioning because it is commonly used.

-**When is it a good fit?**
+**When is Azure WebJob a good fit?**

 When you have access to an Azure subscription to schedule timer jobs with Azure WebJobs.